ANVIA 1980s Globe Table Lamp

 Manufacturer: ANVIA: Algemeene Nederlandsche Verlichtingsindustrie Almelo.
 (General Dutch Lighting Industry Almelo), The Netherlands.

-Other versions: Made in several colours.
+Other versions: This ANVIA 1980s globe table lamp was made in several colours.
 This table lamp/wall lamp is the 1980s version, to see on the wiring.
 A recess is provided for use as a wall lamp.

 ANVIA was a company that made high quality modern lamps.
 In 1933 the brand was first registered in the Netherlands, but was from origin a German company.
 The story of ANVIA begins in 1909 when it was founded by the Jewish Max Liebert, who ran the company together with his wife Käte and son Werner in Berlin, Germany.
 They also had a daughter named Ilse.